 Asiatic garlic has a wide range of growth habit and colours.
-In our climate, and with the same fertilizer regimen as all the other garlics, the plant is typically a lighter green colour and is smaller.
+In our climate, and with the same fertilizer regimen as all the other garlics, these garlic varieties typically a lighter green colour and are smaller size.
 The bulb size is good, and they keep well if cured properly.

 They produce a scape with a few large bulbils and a elongated beak on the umbel.
 The scape is short and does not usually curl.
 The bulbs contain 6-8 cloves on average.
 The flavours range from mild and sweet to very hot.

 Like all garlics they should be harvested while most of the leaves are green and standing, as the bulb wrappers will degrade if left in the ground too long.